-Another dish on my must-try list is mofongo, another stew, traditionalist say pork and pork skin (but there are beef, chicken and seafood versions) that is mashed together with plantains with a garlic sauce on top – yes please!
+Another dish on my must-try list is mofongo, another stew, traditionalists say pork and pork skin (but there are beef, chicken and seafood versions) that are mashed together with plantains with a garlic sauce on top – yes, please!

 The weather is practically 85 every single day, even when it rains, you cannot beat the consistent weather, especially if you are a beach goer.
 Puerto Rico has one of the top ten world’s most beautiful beaches (there are 270 miles of coastline), you definitely don’t want to miss a visit to what is considered the best – Flamenco Beach.
 I’ll go to if I can be guaranteed a sun umbrella and something with ice and rum!

 Not going to be a problem as rum is the national drink.
 Puerto Rico is the world’s leading rum producer.
 Eighty percent of the rum consumed in the United States comes from Puerto Rico!
 Every bartender has their own version of a rum-focused drink, be sure to ask wherever you visit!